DataRealms/CCOSS/README.md

 For `meson` versions `>=0.54` (check `meson --version`):

 6. `meson compile` for debug build, or `meson compile CCCP` for a release build.
-If the build fails because of memory shortage you may need to reduce the number of build threads (meson will use all available threads by default) using the `-j<number of threads>` option
+If the build fails because of memory shortage you may need to reduce the number of build threads (meson will use all available threads by default) using the `-j<number of threads>` option, if this doesn't help increase your swap size to at least 6Gb

 For `meson` versions `<0.54`